thbom001/MET/bom_notes/albers.md

 ![Example METPlus inputs](inputs.png)

 Note - we have a mapping problem in MET/METPlus.
+See how the coastline of Tasmania doesn't line up with the coastline visible in the data.